 Have you seen a more monotonous, life-draining depiction of white-collar work than in The Incredibles?
 Brad Bird superbly encapsulates the insipidness of the corporate world, which spurs Mr. Incredible on to reclaim his former glory.

 Steve Carell gets a new life coach in Crazy, Stupid, Love, and that life coach is played fabulously by Ryan Gosling.
-And who wouldn't want a handsome and chiseled coach like Gosling?
+Who wouldn't want a handsome and chiseled coach like Gosling?

-Cal (played by Steve Carell) is crushed when he finds out his wife has been having an affair—but as an awkward middle-aged man, he struggles to pick up any new women himself.
+Cal (played by Steve Carell) is crushed to find out his wife has been having an affair—but as an awkward middle-aged man, he struggles to pick up any new women himself.

 Trying to reach his daughter's birthday party in time, William is met with an array of tediously trivial obstacles that turn out to be the final straw that breaks his back.

 When the banality of everyday problems trigger a crisis within William, he acts out violently by trashing stores with a baseball bat and firing a gun in a fast food restaurant.
 Michael Douglas is the perfect fit for this wound-up, hyperbolic everyman.